makeplans/makeplans-api/readme.md

 *Not yet implemented*

-A webhook is simply a user-defined callback in the form of an HTTP POST, which is invoked when something happens.
+A webhook is simply a user-defined callback in the form of an HTTP POST which is invoked when something happens.
 So whenever a new booking is created in MakePlans we can send a POST request to the URL you specify.
 The body will include the new booking.

 ## Available objects